-By Daniel Archer.
-Last Updated On 6th April 2022.
+By Danielle Jordan.
+Last Updated 1st February 2023.
 If you have been injured after just starting a new job, whether during training or orientation, it is reasonable to wonder if you can claim compensation if I am a new employee?
 In the UK, any employee can make a personal injury claim for an accident at work if the company they work for or their employer has breached the duty of care that they owe them.
 This is the same whether you have worked for the business for many years, or if you are a new employee.

 You can claim as a new employee as, in the eyes of the law, all employees should be treated in the same way and afforded the same level of consideration and care.
 From the moment you start your job, your employer has a duty of care to make sure that your workplace is kept free from hazards and is safe and secure to work on.
 This can extend to different things in different workplaces.
 Parts of this duty of care which, if not followed, could lead to a new employee accident, might include providing your with the right training and equipment to perform the tasks your job entails in a safe way.
 They should also have properly trained you in any relevant health and safety protocols.

 I Had An Accident At Work What Are My Rights As A New Employee?

 Whether you are a new employee, or have been with your employer for years, if you have had an accident at work, you could be entitled to claim compensation.
 Find our more information for new employees in our guide below.
 When you are ready, call our team on